MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Product category

 A product category is a logical grouping of the products that a business sells, based on common characteristics, attributes, features, or usage.
-Product categories help both businesses and customers quickly identify and locate specific types of products within a larger inventory.
+Product categories help both businesses and customers quickly identify and find specific types of products within a larger inventory.

 Product categories can be broad or specific, depending on the size and complexity of a business's product offering.
-Some businesses may have only a few product categories, while others may have dozens or even hundreds.
-In addition to organizing products for customers, you can use product categories to manage inventory, track sales, and analyze business performance.
-Ultimately, product categories enhance organization, navigation, and customer experience by providing a structured way to manage and present products.
+Some businesses might have only a few product categories, whereas others might have dozens or even hundreds.
+In addition to using product categories to organize products for customers, you can use them to manage inventory, track sales, and analyze business performance.
+Ultimately, product categories enhance organization, navigation, and the customer experience by providing a structured way to manage and present products.

 For example, a clothing retailer might have product categories such as the following list: